NFT-DAO/Governance-HOLON/README.md

 # NFT-DAO Governance HOLON

+## Discussions

+### General Discussion ?
+> go to https://github.com/NFT-DAO/Governance-HOLON/discussions and join in.
+### Questions and Answers (Q&A) ?
+> go to https://github.com/NFT-DAO/Governance-HOLON/discussions/categories/q-a and join in.

 ## Business Plan
 [A summary of the contents of the **Business Plan** section may be found here](Business-Plan/Summary.md)